 FOR IMMEDIATE RELEASE

-Traveling through Border Patrol checkpoints may result in rights violations, LUPE warns
+Traveling through Border Patrol checkpoints may result in removal proceedings, LUPE warns

-SAN JUAN, TX—La Union del Pueblo Entero issued a “travel alert” today informing DACA recipients considering travel to the Texas/Mexico border region in the near future to anticipate possible detention and other violations by Border Patrol officials.
+SAN JUAN, TX—La Union del Pueblo Entero is updating a “travel alert” today to inform DACA recipients considering travel to the Texas/Mexico border region in the near future to anticipate possible detention and other violations by Border Patrol officials, including being put into removal proceedings.

 DACA Holders Cautioned